jeanlouisboudart/vagrant-mongodb/README.md

 Prerequisites :
  - Install Virtual box (tested on 4.2.22)
  - Install Vagrant (tested on 1.4.3)
- - Ensure vagrant directoru is in your path
+ - Ensure vagrant directory is in your path

 From the command line to